John Hervey, 2nd Baron Hervey: Life

 Hervey was educated at Westminster School and at Clare College, Cambridge, where he took his M.A. degree in 1715.
 His father then sent him to Paris in 1716, and thence to Hanover to pay court to George I.

 He was a frequent visitor at the court of the Prince and Princess of Wales at Richmond, and in 1720 he married Mary Lepell, daughter of Nicholas Lepell, who was one of the Princess's ladies-in-waiting, and a great court beauty.
 In 1723 John's elder half-brother Carr died, whereby he became heir apparent to the Earldom of Bristol with the courtesy title of Lord Hervey.
 In 1725 he was elected M.P. for Bury St Edmunds.

 Hervey had been at one time on very friendly terms with Frederick, Prince of Wales, but in about 1732 they quarrelled, apparently because they were rivals for the affection of Anne Vane.
 These differences probably account for the scathing picture he draws of the Prince's callous conduct.
 Hervey had been hesitating between William Pulteney (afterwards earl of Bath) and Robert Walpole, but in 1730 he definitely took sides with Walpole, of whom he was thenceforward a faithful adherent.
 He was assumed by Pulteney to be the author of Sedition and Defamation display'd, with a Dedication to the patrons of The Craftsman (1731).
 Pulteney, who, up to this time, had been a firm friend of Hervey, replied with A Proper Reply to a late Scurrilous Libel, and the quarrel resulted in a duel from which Hervey narrowly escaped with his life.

 Hervey is said to have denied the authorship of both the pamphlet and its dedication, but a note on the manuscript at Ickworth, apparently in his own hand, states that he wrote the latter.
 He was able to render valuable service to Walpole from his influence with the Queen.
 Through him the minister governed Queen Caroline and indirectly George II.
 Hervey was vice-chamberlain in the royal household and a member of the Privy Council.
 In 1733 he was called to the House of Lords by writ of acceleration in his father's Barony.
 He was then elected a governor of the Foundling Hospital prior to its foundation in 1739.
 In spite of repeated requests he received no further preferment until after 1740, when he became Lord Privy Seal.

 After the fall of Sir Robert Walpole, he was dismissed (July 1742) from his office.
-An excellent political pamphlet, Miscellaneous Thoughts on the present Posture of Foreign and Domestic Affairs, shows that he still retained his mental vigour, but he was liable to epilepsy, and his weak appearance and rigid diet were a constant source of ridicule for his enemies.
+A political pamphlet, Miscellaneous Thoughts on the present Posture of Foreign and Domestic Affairs, shows that he still retained his mental vigour, but he was liable to epilepsy, and his weak appearance and rigid diet were a constant source of ridicule for his enemies.
 He predeceased his father, but three of his sons became successively Earls of Bristol.